 The lower back, or lumbar spine, is the area of the back between the bottom of the rib cage and the top of the hips.
 Pain in this region, sometimes also referred to as lumbar or low back pain develops at some point in life for most people.
 When properly treated, the pain can be alleviated and the symptoms reversed.
 On-going low back pain, however, can become a chronic and even debilitating condition if it is left unchecked.

 The experience of lumbar pain can vary substantially from person to person.
 For some, low back pain is a dull ache over a broad area while for others; the pain is sharp and localized.
 Sometimes, pain in the lumbar spine is associated with episodic often-debilitating muscle spasms.
-It can also involve pain, tingling or numbness in the legs.
+It can also involve pain, tingling, or numbness in the legs.

 The specialists at the Alliance Spine and Pain Centers have the expertise to diagnose and treat even the toughest cases of lower back pain.
-While early treatment is the best option, it’s never too late to improve symptoms and find relief from low back pain.
+While early treatment is the best option, it’s never too late to improve symptoms and find relief from this pain.
 Conveniently situated across 15 locations across northern Georgia and the Atlanta Metro Area, the team at the Alliance Spine and Pain Centers are available to make full clinical assessments and explore a range of treatment options.
 Stop by to stop the pain with Alliance Spine and Pain Centers, where top-quality specialist pain interventions are the standard of care.